CBAM: Carbon Border Adjustment Mechanism

 Hydrogen

 Ultimately CBAM will cover embedded carbon emissions across a broad range of products.
 But the initial scope will focus on the above carbon intensive industries.
-Companies with goods within the scope of CBAM will be identified by the commodity codes of the goods in their import declarations.
+Companies with goods within the scope of CBAM will need to get clarity on the CBAM data and the methodology for calculating the cost.

 Here is a full list of goods covered by CBAM – SwiftFile-CBAM-goods-list